 Pampers is a popular company owned by Proctor and Gamble and is known for making diapers and wipes.
 Pampers is commonly found in hospitals and is often the first diaper babies wear after birth.
 Proctor and Gamble was one of the first to develop the disposable diaper.
 They were first developed by a chemical engineer working for Proctor and Gamble named Victor Mills.
 In the 1950s, he began working on the disposable diaper and as the years went by, the company added tape closure tabs, elastic legs, and refastening tabs, and they made the diapers thinner with gelling material.

 Swaddlers Sensitive diapers only scored above average for durability and average for comfort with all other metrics coming below average.
 This makes the Sensitive a product without much to like because it is generally average.

 This diaper is fairly comfortable with non-abrasive tabs and cuffs.
 The fabric is soft, though not as soft as some other products we looked at.
 The diaper is relatively smooth at the motion points, but the elastic on the back is only about average.

-It scored even lower for absorption and equal to regular Swaddlers with a 4 of 10 in our tests for absorption.
+It scored lower in our absorption tests.
 Part of the problem with absorption was an inconsistent result across multiple diapers from the same and different packs.
 This indicates a possible quality control issue where some of the diapers locked moisture away fairly well while others did not.
-Either way, moisture on the test sheet indicates that the diaper could leave moisture next to baby's skin.
+Either way, moisture on the test sheet indicates that the diaper could leave moisture next to baby's skin, leading to diaper rashes.